Unsatisfied Claims & Judgement Fund

 How does Unsatisfied Claims & Judgement Fund spend its money?

 Unsatisfied Claims & Judgement Fund directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 2%.
+This exceeds the 65% industry benchmark.

 Are donations to Unsatisfied Claims & Judgement Fund tax-deductible?